Sports Nutrition Guidelines to be an Elite Badminton Player

-Having good nutrition and hydration strategies are very important to ensure players have the fuel and fluid required to perform at their best.
-Players can improve their performance by consuming a low fat, carbohydrate rich meal 1-4 hours before their first game.
-If an extra snack is needed before the match, try a light, low glycaemic carbohydrate rich snack (low in fiber) about one hour prior to the game.
+Having good nutrition and hydration strategies is very important to ensure players have the fuel and fluid required to perform at their best.
+Players can improve their performance by consuming a low-fat, carbohydrate-rich meal 1-4 hours before their first game.
+If an extra snack is needed before the match, try a light, low glycaemic carbohydrate-rich snack (low in fiber) about one hour prior to the game.

-Carbohydrate is the main fuel needed for players therefore basing meals and snacks on healthy carbohydrate rich foods is ideal.
-Adequate amount of Carbs are required to ensure that there is sufficient fuel available during the training, as well as to help with quick recovery between training sessions and games.
+Carbohydrate is the main fuel needed for players therefore basing meals and snacks on healthy carbohydrate-rich foods is ideal.
+An adequate amount of Carbs are required to ensure that there is sufficient fuel available during the training, as well as to help with quick recovery between training sessions and games.
 Meals and snacks should be low on Glycemic Index (low GI).
 Wholegrain carbohydrate foods are considered ideal.
-This includes: oats, grainy breads and crackers, pasta, basmati or brown rice, noodles and starchy vegetable like potatoes and sweet potato.
-During and immediately after intense training sessions, additional carbohydrate rich foods and drinks can be helpful to provide additional fuel and help with recovery.
-Bagels, white bread, watermelon, wraps, jelly beans and sports drinks are some ideas.
+This includes oats, grainy bread and crackers, pasta, basmati or brown rice, noodles, and starchy vegetables like potatoes and sweet potato.
+During and immediately after intense training sessions, additional carbohydrate-rich foods and drinks can be helpful to provide additional fuel and help with recovery.
+Bagels, white bread, watermelon, wraps, jelly beans, and sports drinks are some ideas.

 For all Badminton players it is important to include some healthy fats each day including avocado, nuts, seeds, oily fish and healthy oils like Olive oil and Canola oil.
 The amount required for the players majorly depend on an individual’s weight and energy requirements.
 Unhealthy fats should be avoided as much as possible.
 This includes the skin on chicken, white fat on meat, butter and fat often used in cakes, biscuits and many takeaways.